AmineS530/Libft.a/README.md

 		If you gone through some of my code you'll notice weird variable naming such as ("uwu","owo","awa"...), the reason behind that , is id like to have fun making my code, so I use these names so when I code I don't feel tired/bored easily :), (To conclude.
 It's a something that increases my productivity).

+ - Inconsistent code optimizations you may  have noticed that for example use unnecessary if statement or perhaps a while loop, (I noticed some of these mistakes after i finished the project,  well the reason behind it is simply i didn't know better at the time i wrote the code, But hey, its getting the job done